yannh/openbsd_immutable_router/README.md

 This repository has been made public for educational purposes, to provide an example of a working "immutable server", and inspire people to start working on similar architectures.
 It can also serve as a good read on the basic configuration of OpenBSD as a router.

+Use "packer" to generate the image file:

+    packer build openbsd.json